lveiga/item-comparison-ai-api/README.md

 ## Architectural Decisions

 - **Framework:** Gin was chosen for its lightweight nature and high performance.
-- **Data Storage:** Product data is stored in an in-memory slice to keep the project simple and avoid external dependencies like a database.
+- **Data Storage:** Product data is stored in an in JSON file to keep the project simple and avoid external dependencies like a database.
-- **Structure:** The project is organized into `internal/handlers` and `internal/models` packages for a clean and scalable structure.
+- **Structure:** The project is organized into `internal/` packages for a clean and scalable structure.